PUEBLO, Colo. (KOAA) — A man has been arrested in connection with damaging two downtown businesses, according to the Pueblo Police Department.

 According to police, one of the owners pointed out a man dressed in all black walking across the street.
 The suspect, later identified as 26-year-old Ramiro Hijar, had thrown a chair through the front window of the bar, according to police.

-Police say that before throwing the chair, Hijar had broken the large window of an empty business previously known as the Great Divide.
+Police say that before throwing the chair, Hijar had broken the large window of a downtown business known as The Great Divide Ski, Bike, and Hike.

-When the Great Divide was open, the store had its windows shot out three times in October.
+The Great Divide had its windows shot out three times back in October.

 Police say Hijar ran through the El Pueblo History Museum parking lot.
 Officers were able to apprehend him without incident on City Center Drive.